outcomesinsights/sequelizer/README.md

 `new_db` will create a new connection to the database on each call.

 Both take a hash of database options if you don't want to create a config/database.yml or .env file, or simply wish to override those options.
-The options you pass in aren't merged against any other configuration files you might have set up.
+Options are merged together from all sources with the following precedence:

+    passed_options > .env > manually defined environment variables > config/database.yml

+So if config/database.yml specifies a connection, you can set an environment variable (either manually, or through .env) to override one of those options.
+Similarly, if you pass an option to the method directly, that option will override the YAML and ENV-based options.
+See #3 for further discussion.

 Take a look at the examples directory for a few ways you can specify your database configuration options.